Skengdo/ue4-processevent-intercept/README.md

 This powerful small library allows you to intercept all **ProcessEvent** calls on any game object therefore you could capture and modify 90% of game function calls, one example is you could intercept a function that creates a projectile and modify it's direction to achieve "silent" aim.

-The hooking method used is **VMT shadowing** therefore the hook must be applied on every indvidual object in order to intercept the **ProcessEvent** calls
+The hooking method used is **VMT shadowing** therefore the hook must be applied on every indvidual object that you're targeting in order to intercept the **ProcessEvent** calls.
+This method does not require any patching that could be integrity checked against.

 I have included an example/usage code based on Ark Survival Evolved.